bridgedb/IdentityMappingService/README.md

 -
 A single local.properties file is shared between BridgeDB, Validator, IMS and if applicable QueryExpander

--
-Finding local copied of URIs being loaded.
+## Finding local copied of URIs being loaded

 In addition to overwriting any value in any other properties file, local.properties can also be used to set URI pattern to file path mappings.